binbashar/le-ref-architecture-doc/docs/welcome.md

     production at dozens of other project deployments.

 !!! important "Why Leverage?"
-    You implement **Binbash Leverage Reference AWS Cloud Solutions Architecture** via our **DevOps Automation Code Library** and you get your entire Cloud Native Application Infra in few months.
+    If you implement the **Binbash Leverage Reference AWS Cloud Solutions Architecture** via our **DevOps Automation Code Library** you will get your entire Cloud Native Application Infra in few months.
 Leverage will solve your entire infrastructure and will grant you complete control of the source code, and of course you'll be able to run it without us.